sohn21c/cp_simulator/README.md

 7. [Citation](#citation)

 ## Introduction
-The motivation of this project is to properly capture body motion of patients that are either diagnosed with Cerebral Palsy, or at risk of such diagnosis and reproduce it in virtual environment.
-Being able to reproduce human subject's motion in virtual environment from numerical measurements of IMU sensors can be a stepping stone for future research endeavor, including creating machine learning model.
-It can also allow researchers to visualize capture motion and use it as a verification tool for sensor performance.
-However, it is not trivial to acculately compute the position and orientation of the target sensor in 3-d space collecting linear acceleartion and anuglar velocity without atxillary device that may help validate the position of the target.
-Hence, the software introduced in this repo imposes constraints in the simulation environment to address such challengee.
+The inception of this software stems from an idea to create a ML model that can help diagnose the physical challenge, Cerebral Palsy by measuring human subject's motion with wearable IMU sensors, capable of capturing linear acceleartion and angular velocity in 3 orthogonal axis.
+Being a disease that hinders the motorized movement of subject's body, sensors attached to subject's limbs are to be able to properly caputre the characteristic of human motion.
+Aligned with such intention, the creation of simulation software that can reproduce the recorded motion of human body in virtual environment is a verification tool for the validity of the measurements.
+It can be further utilized to allow the conversion of human motion represented in linear accleration and angular velocity to characterize critical patterns of motion contributing to the diagnosis of Cerebral Palsy.

 ## Background Information
 1. Dead Reckoning